Learn about the requirements for boarding house tenancies, including what needs to be in the boarding house tenancy agreement and about house rules.

 The maximum bond that a landlord can ask for is up to the equivalent of 4 weeks’ rent.

-Find out more about bond refunds
+Find out more information about bonds

 Charging rent and rent increases